Skip Ribbon Commands

 • Peripheral nerve lesions, including compression neuropathies

-The prospective applicant applies directly into the Hand Surgery Residency Programme.
-He/she embarks on a 2-year Surgery-in-General (SIG) training programme, which equips him/her with knowledge in the fundamental principles of surgical practice, basic surgical skills, and competencies.
+Prospective applicants will apply directly into the Hand Surgery Residency Programme.
+They will embarks on a 2-year Surgery-in-General (SIG) training programme, which equip them with knowledge in the fundamental principles of surgical practice, surgical skills, and competencies.

-The resident uses these essential skills during his/her subsequent 4-year hand surgery residency training.
+The residents will use these essential skills during their subsequent 4-year hand surgery residency training.